 The Psychology Club is a social/learning organization providing academic and community service opportunities to undergraduate psychology students and students with an interest in the field of psychology.
 With a focus on service and learning, its mission is to provide educational programming, college and community service and social engagement.
-It provides members with an opportunity to meet and socialize with individuals who share common academic interests, engage in related campus activities, and attend state and regional colloquia and psychology conferences.
-For more information, contact Student Services at 330-684-8900.
+It allows members to meet and socialize with individuals who share common academic interests, engage in related campus activities, and attend state and regional colloquia and psychology conferences.